sbhrwl/customer_feedback_analysis/docs/selfattention/README.md

 Attention and self-attention are both mechanisms in machine learning, particularly in neural networks for sequence processing (like transformers).
 Here’s a breakdown of their differences:

-Attention
+## Attention
+- Purpose

-Purpose: Attention allows the model to focus on relevant parts of the input sequence when generating each output.
-It's helpful when each output token needs to attend to specific parts of the input.
+  - Attention allows the model to focus on relevant parts of the input sequence when generating each output.
+  - It's helpful when each output token needs to attend to specific parts of the input.

+- Usage
-Usage: Commonly used in sequence-to-sequence tasks, like machine translation, where the model attends to relevant words in the input sentence to generate each word in the output sentence.
+  - Commonly used in sequence-to-sequence tasks, like machine translation, where the model attends to relevant words in the input sentence to generate each word in the output sentence.

+- How it Works
-How it Works: In standard encoder-decoder architectures, attention scores are calculated based on the similarity between the decoder state and each encoder state.
-This score indicates how much the model should "pay attention" to each input token for the current output token.
+  - In standard encoder-decoder architectures, attention scores are calculated based on the similarity between the decoder state and each encoder state.
+  - This score indicates how much the model should "pay attention" to each input token for the current output token.

-Self-Attention
+## Self-Attention
+- Purpose

-Purpose: Self-attention enables each word in a sequence to relate to every other word within the same sequence, allowing the model to understand dependencies within the sequence itself.
+  - Self-attention enables each word in a sequence to relate to every other word within the same sequence, allowing the model to understand dependencies within the sequence itself.
+- Usage

-Usage: Primarily used within transformers.
+  - Primarily used within transformers.
 Self-attention is employed in both encoder and decoder layers, allowing each token to learn contextual representations by attending to other tokens in the sequence.
+- How it Works

-How it Works: Self-attention computes a score for each pair of tokens in the sequence, enabling the model to understand relationships between words, like pronouns and their antecedents or interactions between words in a phrase.
+  - Self-attention computes a score for each pair of tokens in the sequence, enabling the model to understand relationships between words, like pronouns and their antecedents or interactions between words in a phrase.

-Key Differences
+## Key Differences
+- Scope

-Scope: Attention attends to another sequence (encoder-decoder), while self-attention attends within the same sequence (encoder or decoder alone).
+  - Attention attends to another sequence (encoder-decoder), while self-attention attends within the same sequence (encoder or decoder alone).
+- Application

-Application: Attention often cross-references between input and output sequences, while self-attention enriches each token's understanding by cross-referencing other tokens within the same sequence.
+  - Attention often cross-references between input and output sequences, while self-attention enriches each token's understanding by cross-referencing other tokens within the same sequence.

-In essence, self-attention is a type of attention applied within the same sequence, enabling rich contextual understanding within the sequence.
+- In essence, |self-attention is a type of attention applied within the same sequence, enabling rich contextual understanding within the sequence`.

-Let’s consider a concrete example with a simple sentence to illustrate the difference between attention and self-attention:

-Example Sentence
+## Example sentence

-Suppose the input sentence is:
+- Suppose the input sentence is

 > "The cat sat on the mat."